There's Still Time to Apply for Spring Admission.

 This year, Westfield State University has launched three new concentrations within its historic and renowned criminal justice program: Criminology, Law Enforcement and Homeland Security, and Rehabilitation and Restoration.
 Development of these concentrations began before the COVID-19 pandemic, though progress was paused until the return to normal campus operations.
 Now, these specialized tracks offer students focused options that align with their career goals while preserving the program’s strong liberal arts foundation.

-The new concentrations are designed to offer guidance for students, particular those in their third and fourth years, as they start to narrow down their career paths.
+The new concentrations are designed to offer guidance for students, particular those in their third and fourth years, as they start to narrow down their career paths, however it also allows students to work in fields that support the mission of criminal justice without being a first responder.
 Criminology focuses on understanding crime causation and contemporary crime policy, especially for students interested in crime analysis and policy development whereas the Law Enforcement and Homeland Security concentration delves into public safety, law enforcement, and the balance between security and civil rights, ideal for those considering careers in these fields.
 The Rehabilitation and Restoration concentration provides insight into correctional approaches for reintegrating offenders, with special relevance to students double majoring in criminal justice and psychology.

 Dr. Kim Tobin, Professor of Criminal Justice, emphasized that the concentrations are optional, allowing students flexibility while offering others a more guided and streamlined academic experience.
 “We don’t ever want to pigeonhole people in terms of the degree, because there’s so much you can do,” she said.
 “Our program’s been around for a long time.
 It’s one of the oldest in New England, so we’ve always resisted going with the trends in favor of a solid foundation.”